sorl/aino-utkik/docs/introduction.rst

        Getting a proper traceback in case something goes wrong, well hopefully.
     2. We don't need to do all those imports into urls.py
     3. Less writing is good as long as it is explicit.
+    4. Writing a view is as simple as subclassing object and adding a dispatch method.

 So how can we achieve something like this?

-    1. If we are good with using ``myapp.views.MyView`` then we can hack something together using metaclasses and what not in the view class.
+    1. If we are good with using ``"myapp.views.MyView"`` then we can hack something together using metaclasses and what not in the view class.
 Or we can change the handler.
     2. We change the behaviour of the ``django.conf.urls.defaults.url``